CarterLiebman/carterliebman.github.io/_posts/2020-08-13-northwestern-theatre-part1.markdown

 <sup>1</sup> This essay won't go into the structural issues present in the Dance program and department.
 That's a whole other collection of essays that I can't write.

 <sup>2</sup>  Performers need to respect the amount of work that goes into design and management.
 It is what allows them to exist on a stage or screen.
-Additionally, the Northwestern Theatre department specifically built the Design class requirement of including easy-to-complete non-theatre classes (such as Intro to Painting or Sculpture) that are *not* representative of theatre design principles or the design process in theatre.
+Additionally, the Northwestern Theatre department specifically built the Design class requirement including easy-to-complete non-theatre classes (such as Intro to Painting or Sculpture) that are *not* representative of theatre design principles or the design process in theatre.